junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Yeah, hard to forget that big swan dive.
 Thought that was it back then, if Cas didn't bring you back.
 Speaking of --"

-Dean glances at Cas, who's just sitting there quietly, listening to them with a tilted head.
+Dean glances at Cas, who's just sitting there quietly, listening to them with a tilted head, supporting his head with a propped-up arm.
 If it's not because his eyes are still open, Dean might suspect he has fallen asleep.
 The scars and bruises on his face are still difficult to look at.
 The ones on his neck turned from black to purple, like a large circle of bruise scarf.
 Dean has to force his eyes away from there whenever his eyes land on Cas, and this is one of those moments.

 "Someone's been really quiet," Dean pokes him.
 "You got anything to add to the table, Cas?"

 Cas turns to meet his eyes.
 He opens his mouth, but before he can say anything, he starts coughing.
 Once.
 Then a second times.
 At the third times, Dean's eyebrows arch.
 "What's that?"

-Cas eases his breath and says in a plain tone, "It's nothing.
+Cas eases his breath with a few swallow and says in a plain tone, "It's nothing.
 Just, something in my throat."
 But he's a terrible liar.

 "No, it's not."
 Dean says straight, walking closer to look at him with better lighting.
 "You got a cold or something?"

 His eyes scrutinize up and down the angel's shirt and suit jacket, Cas has taken off his trench coat and left it on the back of the chair.
+His shoulders appear thinner without the coat.

 "Those clothes, too hot?
 Too cold?
 Want A/C on?
 Anything?"
 Dean asks, tone concerning.

 Cas shifts in the seat uneasily.
 "Temperature does not concern me," he says.

-His Adam's apple bobbing up and down, looking nothing other than silently suppressed another round of urge to cough again.
-Dean does not miss that, the twist in his brows deepens.
+His Adam's Apple bobs up and down, looking nothing other than silently suppressed another round of urge to cough again.
+Dean does not miss that, the twist in his brows deepening.

 "You sure about that?
 That looks exactly like the cold Sammy used to have every year around fall-winter time."

 Sam protests weakly with rolling eyes that mean "I wasn't a sickly kid!"
 Dean's too distracted to see it.

 Cas manages to get his breathes even again, pressing at his temples.
 "I'm fine.
 The fight with Lucifer was exhausting, that's all.
 I think we should focus on looking for Nick and his body as vessel for Lucifer, as soon as possible.
-Heaven and the Angels there might not withstand much longer, I'm afraid souls might start falling from cracks in Heaven soon."
+Heaven and the angels might not withstand much longer, I'm afraid souls might start falling from cracks in Heaven soon."

 Dean gives him another look, but decides to let it slip for once.
 He turns to Sam, shrugging lightly, "You heard Cas.
 Think it's settled then.
 How hard can it be to find a guy Lucifer handpicked seven years ago?"